 Mast cells are immune system cells that release histamine to trigger allergic reactions.
 In healthy dogs, mast cells never accumulate in massive numbers.
 But some breeds, including beagles, boxers, Boston Terriers, Labrador Retrievers, and schnauzers, are prone to tumors consisting of cancerous mast cells growing just beneath the skin.
 They are most common in dogs over eight years old.

 Mast cell tumors may be small and squishy, or large and ulcerated.
-Only your vet can rule out the possibility of this type of skin cancer.
+Only your vet can provide diagnostic tests or rule out the possibility of this type of skin cancer.

 9. Squamous Cell Carcinomas